- Alternative & Natural Medicine

 Answers & Help

 How can I find out what pill it is?
-Just fill in the description of the pill in the comments section below.
+Describe the pill in the comments section below.
 Give as much information as you can, such as the exact shade of colour, shape and dimensions.
 All markings including if its 'scored', (the line to make it easier to split), and any numbers or letters on the pill and hopefully, I'll give you the answer.
 I'm not always available to help, but please leave your questions as someone visiting may know the answer.
+I even tried using Google's "Image Reverse" tool.
+Unfortunately, it never worked for me.

 Disclaimer.
 I'm not a pharmacist or doctor.
-The answers that I, or anyone else here (mainly me) provides, should be taken as friendly advice based on general research and experience. compu-smart.
+The answers that I, or anyone else here provides, please take as friendly advice based on general research and experience.
+C-S.

 - Pill identifier website. http://www.drugs.com/imprints.php